AlessandroSteri/HLPA/README.md

 tacMeta takes as arguments a string *_a* and a boolean expression *exp* and substitute with exp all the meta-variable and meta-value named *_a* in the current state allowing the user to provide manually the value associated to a meta-variable.

 ## Practical Guide
-In this section we describe the exposed interface of **Controller** that let's you drive the proof, followed by a pratical example of proof.
+In this section we describe the exposed interface of **Controller** that let's you drive the proof, followed by a practical example of a proof.
-* goal: takes as input a Hoare's triple as a string and inizialize the state.
+* goal: takes as input a Hoare's triple as a string and initialize the state.
 * by: takes as input a tactic and the index of the target formula and update the state with the new premises.
-In case of failure give an oppoprtune message. tacMeta cant be passed as argument of by, must be used by calling Meta.
+In case of failure give an opportune message. tacMeta cant be passed as argument of by, must be used by calling Meta.
 * meta: takes as input the name of a meta-variable and a boolean expression and invokes tacMeta
 * pr: prints current state.
 * undo: undoes the latest change to the state restoring the previous state.
 * getState: returns the current state.

-As example of usage we will show how to derive the folloving Hoare's triple *F*:
+As example of usage we will show how to derive the following Hoare's triple *F*:
 ```
 {x=1} skip; if(x<0) then x := x+1 else x := x+2 end {x=2}
 ```